-The Fundamentals of Crowd Safety course is a Level 3 qualification (IIRSM and Highfield).
+Our courses are self-paced and online The Fundamentals of Crowd Safety course is a Level 3 qualification (IIRSM and Highfield).
 On this course, we cover the basics of the crowd science and risk analysis tools with their application for planning and managing places of public assembly.

 Prof. Dr G. Keith Still, has developed and delivered training materials around the world for over 30 years.
-Dr. Still and the National Center for Spectator Sports Safety and Security (NCS4) partnered in 2021 to bring this body of work to the United States.
-The partnership aims to address capability gaps in crowd behavior sciences in public assembly areas, sports and entertainment venues, and communities.
+Dr. Still and the National Center for Spectator Sports Safety and Security (NCS4) partnered in March 2021 to bring this body of work to the United States.
+The partnership aims to address capability gaps in crowd behaviour sciences in public assembly areas, sports and entertainment venues, and communities.
 The primary goal is to educate practitioners on the essential elements of crowd safety and risk analysis.
 In this course, we cover the core crowd science and risk analysis tools with their application for planning and managing places of public assembly.

 Aims and objectives The aim of this course is to provide an insight into the causes (and prevention) of crowd related disasters.
 The objective of this course is to provide the user with the relevant tools and methods to assess crowd safety and crowd risk analysis in places of public assembly.
 To pass this course, the learner must complete the assessment quiz at the end of the course.
 You need to score more than 80% to pass.
 The course uses the Moodle platform and is self-paced.
 There is a time limit of 60 days from enrolment to completion.